patryksladek/InvoiceR/README.md

 ## Give a Star! :star:

-My primary focus in this project is on quality.
-Creating a good quality product involves a lot of analysis, research and work.
+My primary focus in this project is set up production-ready application with industry best practices and show the most important architectural principles.
+Creating a good quality product involves a lot of analysis and work.
 It takes a lot of time.
 If you like this project, learned something or you are using it in your applications, please give it a star.
-This is the best motivation for me to continue this work.
 Thanks!

 ## ✨ Features